ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

   | **sample**: USER=TESTU01  NAME=TEST USER 01  OWNER=ADMIN01  CREATED=2025/01/10

 stderr
   Standard error from the RACF command execution.
-The TSO command itself is not included; it is available in the :literal:`cmd` field.
+The TSO command itself is not included; it is available in the ``cmd`` field.

   | **returned**: always
   | **type**: str

 msg
   Error message describing the failure.

   | **returned**: failure
   | **type**: str